andy-byers/CalicoDB/DESIGN.md

 Following the page header are the page contents, which depend on the page type.
 Pages can be one of two general types, links or nodes, depending on the value of the `Type` field.
 See [Links](#links) and [Nodes](#nodes) for more details.
-If the database instance was created with transactions enabled, pages will keep track of their contents before and after all modifications.
-This is accomplished by copying the "before" page contents to scratch memory once, then updating the page in-place.
-The offset and size of each write are kept track of, and a simple algorithm is used to keep them consolidated.
-When the page is no longer needed, the updates are sent to the WAL.

 #### Page Header
 |  Size | Offset | Name    | Description                                                        |